boop-bap/lead-sniffer-typescript/README.md

 # Description

-A monorepo based on clean architecture principles and RESTful API conventions.
+A joke manager monorepo based on clean architecture principles and RESTful API conventions.
 It consists of two main applications: API and BlazorApp.
 The project is designed to ensure a clear separation of concerns, maintainability, and scalability.

+# Current functionality
+Adding and deleting jokes, and saving them in an SQL database using a UI.

 # Project Structure
 ## API

 - **Controllers**: Contains the API controllers that handle HTTP requests and responses.